Dynamic Tool Fetching Breaks KV Cache¶

 | Accuracy (Opus) | 49% | 74% |

-The cache prefix stays identical across turns; deferred tools load into message history, invalidating nothing.
+The cache prefix stays identical across turns.
+Deferred tools load into message history, so they invalidate nothing.

-Anthropic's advanced tool use guidance recommends stratifying tools by access frequency:
+Anthropic's advanced tool use guidance recommends grouping tools by how often you use them:

 | Level | Contents | Cache impact |